datakumquat/datakumquat.github.io/_posts/2023-01-24-packages-in-so-far.markdown

   - Full Ruby 2.3
   - Functional Jekyll-based static site generator

-**The associated APT Package list is as follows:**
+How many packages are now on the system?

+**Generate the Package List:**

+{% highlight ruby %}
+$ cat dpkg --list | grep -i 'ii' > file.txt
+{% endhighlight %}

-If you Copy&Paste the nice list from a .TXT file into the Terminal, all you get is this:
+If you Copy&Paste the nice list from `file.txt` into the Terminal, all you get is this:

 > ii accountsservice 22.07.5-2ubuntu1.3 amd64 query and manipulate user account information ii acl 2.3.1-1 amd64 access control list - utilities ii acpi-support 0.144 amd64 scripts for handling many ACPI events ii acpid 1:2.0.33-1ubuntu1 amd64 Advanced Configuration and Power Interface event daemon

 An unformatted, Text dump which is both ugly to read and difficult for others to copy if needed.

-This needs some formatting, so to place the Markdown code needed to turn this Text dump into a formated list, I could do it manually.
+This needs some formatting to turn this Text dump into a readable list which I could do manually.

   - Insert 2 SPACES at the beginning of every newline
   - Then insert a `-` character to the right of those SPACES